-The undersigned hereby acknowledges receipt of the Notice of Special Meeting of Stockholders and joint proxy statement/prospectus, and hereby appoints John J. Haley and Kirkland L. Hicks, and each of them, as his or her proxies, each with the power of substitution and resubstitution, and authorizes them to represent and to vote all of his or her shares of capital stock of Towers Watson & Co., at the Towers Watson special meeting to be held on November 18, 2015 at Royal Palm South Beach, 1545 Collins Avenue, Miami Beach, FL 33139, at 8:00 a.m., local time and any adjournment(s) or postponement(s) thereof, with the same authority as if the stockholder(s) were personally present as provided on this proxy card.
+The undersigned hereby acknowledges receipt of the Notice of Special Meeting of Stockholders and joint proxy statement/prospectus, and hereby appoints John J. Haley and Kirkland L. Hicks, and each of them, as his or her proxies, each with the power of substitution and resubstitution, and authorizes them to represent and to vote all of his or her shares of capital stock of Towers Watson & Co., at the Towers Watson special meeting to be held on [•], 2015 at [•] office located at [•], at [•], local time and any adjournment(s) or postponement(s) thereof, with the same authority as if the stockholder(s) were personally present as provided on this proxy card.